vsaisujeeth/mips_multicycle/README.md

 The result will be 5 and will be located in the data memory.

 #Tools
 Modelsim was used for simulation.
-There is a free student edition available.
-QtSpim was used to view the codes for each instruction.